InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 note:
 It turns out we already can do everything.
+Take a look and let me know if you have questions.

 ---